Discover the Forgotten Rail Trail

 History

-Hidden deep on the Budgalong property lies a unique piece of history — a private rail trail that was built during the Great Depression but never saw a single train pass through.
-Today, this untouched path offers a rare cycling experience through peaceful, scenic countryside, weaving through old tunnels, grazing sheep, and remnants of a bygone era.
-The rail trail follows the route of the Sandy Hollow line, constructed in the 1930s by workers seeking employment during tough economic times.
-Despite months of hard labor, the section on our property was never completed for operation and was eventually abandoned, leaving behind tunnels, steel wheels, and old railway relics.
-Read More
+Hidden within the Budgalong property lies a remarkable piece of history — a private rail trail built during the Great Depression that never saw a single train pass through.
+Today, this untouched pathway offers a unique cycling experience through quiet countryside, winding past old tunnels, grazing sheep and remnants of another era.

 The Ride Experience